AshaAShibu/AshaAShibu/README.md

 &nbsp;
 &nbsp;

-- Hi, I'm a PhD candidate in Energy Science and Engineering
+- Hi, I'm a PhD. candidate in Energy Science and Engineering
 - I’m currently learning the representation of Hydropower in different energy system models
 - I'm interested in quantitative and qualitative analysisof energy data for insights, and developing models for asset forecasting